-- Civil Claims - Complaints already referred to FOS - Complaints that are not about motor vehicle finance (e.g. Caravans or Agricultural Tools - Complaints that have already received a final response.
+- Civil Claims - - Complaints already referred to FOS - Complaints that are not about motor vehicle finance (e.g. Caravans or Agricultural Tools - Complaints that have already received a final response.

-This pause will take place from the 11th January 2024 until the 25th September 2024 and will allow for the FCA to decide whether redress should be provided through complaints or an alternative approach.
-The period for referring complaints to the FOS has been extended from 6 months to 15 months.
+This pause was originally due to take place from the 11th January 2024 until the 25th September 2024.
+The FCA consulted on extending this pause in CP24/15 and the resulting Policy Statement PS24/11 extended the pause further until 4th December 2025.
+This extended period allows for the FCA to decide whether redress should be provided through complaints or an alternative approach.